janattig/Procedural-Dungeons/ProceduralDungeons/data/pd_dimensions/README.md

 5. **Dimension resets** to reset the landscape / terrain in a dimension back to what it was before editing.
 Resets have to be undertaken in the following steps:
     1. Specify the x/z size of the target area by setting the scoreboard value `%reset_region_size` in `pd_dimensions`.
 The y size is maxed out to reach the 32000 block maximum volume to change during one tick.
-    2. Register the regions which have to be reset.
+    2. Register the regions which have to be reset with the function `pd_dimensions:register_region_for_reset` (found [here](functions/register_region_for_reset.mcfunction)).
 The caller position marks the center of the cube's bottom which is reset, i.e. with a x/z size of 11, everything from `~-5 ~ ~-5` to `~5 ~100 ~5` is being reset
     3. reset either the dimension in which you are (or the function call takes place) with the function `pd_dimensions:reset_this_dimension` (found [here](functions/reset_this_dimension.mcfunction)) or choose a dimension with a suitable scoreboard number at `%reset_dimension` in `pd_dimensions` and reset it with the function `pd_dimensions:reset_chosen_dimension` (found [here](functions/reset_chosen_dimension.mcfunction)).

+### Adding new dimensions

 In case you want to extend this package and add your own dimension, you have to modify the following:

+1. Provide a new dimension file in the [dimensions](dimensions/) folder, following the [specifications](https://minecraft.fandom.com/wiki/Custom_dimension) for custom dimensions in Minecraft.
+Naming convention currently is `YOUR_NAME_world`.

+2. Provide a new predicate in the [predicates](predicates/) folder which checks if a function call is inside your custom dimension.
+Naming convention currently is `is_in_YOUR_NAME_world`.

+3. Initialize the dimension at the end of the [`install`](functions/general_setup/install.mcfunction) file similar to how all other dimensions are initialized.
+You have to provide a custom number as well as setup the forceloading.

+4. Extend dimension checks via scoreboards in the function `pd_dimensions:set_current_dimension_scoreboard`, which can be found [here](functions/set_current_dimension_scoreboard.mcfunction), by adding a new line at the bottom.

+5. Extend teleporting to custom dimensions by scoreboards in the function `pd_dimensions:tp_self_to_target_dimension`, which can be found [here](functions/tp_self_to_target_dimension.mcfunction), by adding a new line at the bottom.